eftelyasvrdg/Airbnb/README.md

 ### **System Architecture**
 - Designed the system architecture to meet functional requirements.
-- Evaluated and selected technologies (Node.js, JavaScript) based on project needs.
+- Selected technologies (Node.js, JavaScript) based on project needs.

 ### **Cloud Deployment**
 - Learned the process of deploying backend applications to Azure.